 If you want to venture out on your own or change the sizes, follow the starting chain instructions (ex. chain an even number) and chain to your desired length.

 The average size for a dishcloth is around 8″ by 8″ but you can make them any size you want!

-Before you dive in, it would be a great idea to head to Pinterest and create a “Crochet Stitches” board if you don’t already have one.
+Before you grab your crochet hook and dive in, it would be a great idea to head to Pinterest and create a “Crochet Stitches” board if you don’t already have one.
 (You can see my Crochet Stitches board here.)

 Each one of these bloggers I’ve linked to also has a way to save their posts to Pinterest.
 Look for a “Pinterest” button or a “P” button at the top or bottom of the post.
 Sometimes you can even hover over the image and a “save it” or “pin it” button will pop up.

 A Note about the Stitches for the Best Crochet Dishcloth Patterns

 There is one instance where the same stitch is shared – the Moss stitch / Linen stitch / Granite Stitch / Seed stitch / Woven Stitch – SO MANY NAMES for the same stitch!
 While the stitch is the same, the way each designer uses it in the related crochet dishcloth pattern is different!

 The Seed Stitch in one of the patterns below is a TOTALLY different stitch than the (sc, ch 1, sk 1, sc) stitch with a bazillion different names.
 (Let’s just make a decision, people, and stick with it, ok?)

 Really though, whatever a crochet stitch is called, they are each fun and beautiful and I am so thankful that the internet has provided so many opportunities to find and learn new crochet stitches!